refinedev/refine/documentation/blog/2022-11-17-antd-dynamic-form.md

 <br />

-To finish setting up, we'll create a `PostCreate`, `PostList`, and `PostEdit` pages and pass them as values to the `create`, `list`, and `edit` properties of the `resources` prop in the `<Refine>` component, which you can find inside the `App.tsx` file.
+To finish setting up, we'll create a `UserCreate`, `UserList`, and `UserEdit` pages and pass them as values to the `create`, `list`, and `edit` properties of the `resources` prop in the `<Refine>` component, which you can find inside the `App.tsx` file.

-We'll use the `PostList` page to display a list of data from a fake API endpoint, to which we'll also post the submitted data from our form.
+We'll use the `UserList` page to display a list of data from a fake API endpoint, to which we'll also post the submitted data from our form.

-The `PostCreate` page is where we'll create our **dynamic form** for posting new records to the API.
+The `UserCreate` page is where we'll create our **dynamic form** for posting new records to the API.

-The `PostEdit` page will house a copy of the **dynamic form** for editing and updating records.
+The `UserEdit` page will house a copy of the **dynamic form** for editing and updating records.

-To begin with, create a `pages` folder inside the `src` folder and add a `PostCreate.tsx`, `PostList.tsx`, and `PostEdit.tsx` files, as shown below.
+To begin with, create a `pages` folder inside the `src` folder and add a `UserCreate.tsx`, `UserList.tsx`, and `UserEdit.tsx` files, as shown below.

 <br />